SanjitBasker/sanjitbasker.github.io/_pages/about.md

 ##### Teaching Assistant
 * I help run review sessions, write programming assignments, and manage the autograder for CS 4820: Intro Analysis of Algorithms.
-* I help 100+ students in weekly recitations and the online Q\&A forums.
+* I help 100+ students in weekly recitations and the online Q&A forums.

 <br>